Demaga/art-wallpaper-changer/README.md

 **Wallpaper replacing script**:

 - Some global Python is required to run it.
-If you intend to use virtual environment, modify `set_wallpaper.cmd` to accomodate for this
+If you intend to use virtual environment, modify `set_wallpaper.vbs` to accomodate for this
 - Place `set_wallpaper.vbs` into Startup folder or scheduler its run with TaskScheduler.
 TaskScheduler is recommended for earlier start.
-Note extension - VBScript file kicks-off the whole thing.
-This way we avoid CMD terminal poping up on script run
+Note extension - VBScript file contains in-line Python code

 # Credits